harleydutton/tabula-rasa/sections/new content/limits/big Limits.md

 ---

 - at [[Skills]]/flavor creation, discuss power level as a limiting factor. it should be a consideration at the least.

+---

+The limits section should be a thing players can read and get up to speed with regards to what is mechanically acceptable within the game.
+This should be created by the storyteller with help from this and the storyteller sections.
+It should include what kinds of skills and flavor are allowed to be created within the game.